 - Enter the new name.

-Our guide continues below with additional information on how to rename a document in Google Docs including steps for renaming that document from Google Drive.
+Our guide continues below with additional information on how to rename a Google Doc, including steps for renaming that document from Google Drive.

 How to Change the Name of a Document in Google Drive